telerik/maui-docs/controls/imageeditor/toolbar/custom-toolbar.md

 <snippet id='imageeditor-custom-crop-toolbar'/>

-and the style applied to the `ButtonToolbarItem`:
+Here is the style applied to the `ButtonToolbarItem`:

 <snippet id='imageeditor-buttontoolbar-style'/>